What are Statements of Need?

 The Educational Commission for Foreign Medical Graduates (ECFMG) is the agency authorised by the United States Information Agency to sponsor foreign national medical practitioners as exchange visitors in accredited programmes of graduate medical education or training in the United States.
 A practitioner’s stay in the United States is limited to the training necessary to meet certification requirements of an American specialty board.

-The duration is limited to a maximum of seven years.
 The requirements for a SON are set out in the United States Public Law 94-484.
 That law requires that each Exchange Visitor applicant provide a statement of need from the government of the country of her/his nationality or most recent legal permanent residence.
 The statement must provide written assurance, satisfactory to the Secretary of the United States Department of Health and Human Services, that there is a need in that country for persons with the skills the alien practitioner seeks to acquire.

 Who issues Statements of Need in New Zealand?

 The Ministry issues Statements of Need, and are approved by Ministry staff under the Minister of Health’s delegated authority.